Josh Harkins

 Republican member of the Mississippi State Senate.

 Early life

 Josh Harkins was born on April 5, 1974, in Jackson, Mississippi.
 He graduated from Mississippi State University.

 Career

 Harkins has served as a Republican member of the Mississippi State Senate since 2012, where he represents District 20, including parts of Rankin County, Mississippi.

 Personal life

 Harkins is married to Andrea Scales and has two children.
 They reside in Flowood, Mississippi.

-Trivia
+In popular culture

 Harkins was featured on the Mississippi episode of Irish network TG4's television travel series Hector - Ó Chósta go Cósta, speaking in support of the benefits of exercise and fitness for Mississippians at the Paul Lacoste gym.